antoineraulin/sentry-horn/README.md

 As far as I know it worked well with Sentry 8.0+, but it may compatible with lower version, so if anyone find that please let me know, thank you!

 ## Contribute
-Is just the beginning of Horn, so anyone interested, feel free to fork it and pull requests to me.
+It is just the beginning of Horn, so anyone interested, feel free to fork it and pull requests to me.
 Let's make it more fun.

 ## Author
 Thierry Xing thierry.xing@gmail.com